compsci589-summer24/compsci589-summer24.github.io/pages/assignments/lib/assignment1.md

 cd ../../
 ```

-Alternatively, on your local comptuer run the following from the `assignment1` directory:
+Alternatively, on your local computer run the following from the `assignment1` directory:

 **Mac & Linux**
 ```bash